BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Discussion

 \section{Discussion}

-In this paper, we introduce the primal dual active set (PDAS) algorithm for solving the best subset selection problem and implement it as the \pkg{BeSS} package in the \proglang{R} statistical environment.
-The PDAS algorithm allows identification of the best sub-model with a pre-specified model size via a primal-dual formulation of feasible solutions.
-To determine the best sub-model over all possible model sizes, both a sequential search algorithm (SPDAS) and a golden section search algorithm (GPDAS) are proposed.
-We find that the GPDAS is especially efficient and accurate in selecting variables for high-dimensional and sparse data.
+In this paper, we introduce a primal dual active set (PDAS) algorithm for solving the best subset selection problem under the general convex loss setting.
+The PDAS algorithm identifies the best sub-model with a pre-specified model size via a primal-dual formulation on feasible solutions.
+To determine the best sub-model over different model sizes, both sequential search and golden section search are proposed, i.e., SPDAS and GPDAS algorithms.
+We find that the GPDAS algorithm is especially efficient and accurate in selecting variables for high-dimensional and sparse data.

-Package \pkg{BeSS} provides \proglang{R} users with a new and flexible way to carry out best subset selection for sparse LM, GLM and CoxPH models.
-It allows us to identify the best sub-model over all candidates efficiently (usually in seconds or a few minutes) even when the number of predictors is extremely large, say $p \approx 10000$, based on a standard personal computer.
+The proposed algorithms are implemented with \proglang{C++} through the new \pkg{BeSS} package in the \proglang{R} statistical environment.
+Package \pkg{BeSS} provides \proglang{R} users with a new and flexible way to carry out best subset selection for LM, GLM and CoxPH models.
+It allows us to identify the best sub model efficiently (usually in seconds or a few minutes) even when the number of predictors is extremely large, say $p \approx 10000$, based on a standard personal computer.
 In both simulation and real data examples, it was shown that the \pkg{BeSS} package is highly efficient compared to other state-of-the-art methods.
-Future versions of the package will focus on scenarios including the ``large-$p$-big-$n$'' problem and more general types of data (e.g., Multinormial).